-In the next progression the Ab13 chord in bar one moves down by half-step to a G7b9b5 chord in bar two.
+In the next progression, the Ab13 chord in bar one moves down by a half-step to a G7b9b5 chord in bar two.

 This then moves down to the Ebmaj7 chord being substituted over the Cm7 chord in bar three before that Ebmaj7 chord lowers its 7th from D to Db and fifth (Bb-A), to produce the Eb7#11 chord in bar four.